 Neither PRC section 6827 nor any other provision of the Public Resources Code addresses the reduction of the rate of royalty or other right to share in production because of an increase in assessed value.
 PRC section 6827 does, however, state a minimum royalty of 16-2/3 percent.
-Thus, the statutory authority pursuant to which the three Leases were extended or renewed does seem to prohibit a reduction in the rate of royalty below the stated minimum for any reason.
+Thus, the statutory authority pursuant to which the three Leases were extended or renewed does seem to and a second again the second s prohibit a reduction in the rate of royalty below the stated minimum for any reason.